noah-goldman/noah-goldman.github.io/Blog-Post-1.md

 Jan.
 23 | 1-11 | 277-291 | 169-173, 202-206, 235, 237-241 | 174-178, 207-211, 242-247 | 179-183, 212-216, 248-252
 Jan.
 24 | 319-329 | 304-318 | 132-136, 165-169, 198-202 | 137-141, 170-174, 203-207 | 142-146, 175-179, 208-212
 Jan.
 25 | 261-275 | 243-257 | 176-180, 209-213, 242-246 | 181-185, 214-218, 247-251 | 186-190, 219-223, 252-256
+*Table 1: Data files needed for research project.
+Flats contains dome flats for VRI.
+Jan.
+22 has data files from the previous UT date as well as the concurrent UT date in the flats, those marked with (1) are from the previous date and those marked with (2) are from the next.*

+## Getting Back to the Science

+This past weekend (Feb.
+1-2) I was assigned my project for AST 341.
+This involves looking at mass dependence of rotation in the intermediate-age Praesepe cluster (this is why only the Praesepe data is selected above).
+If time permits I will also be able to further analyze these data with GAIA proper motions and age determinations from relevant literature.

+## Goals for next week

+I need to get started on the draft for my research proposal to analyze the data in this way.
+Additionally, I'll need to have a way to download the data listed above by obtaining an SD card with sufficient space.
+Once this is done I'll start looking at the data and tweaking my reduction pipeline from last semester to better match the data for this project.